 Single Subject Teaching Credential Program in Mathematics

 Teaching can be an exciting and rewarding career, and high school mathematics teachers are in high demand.
 Teachers are highly qualified and highly trained professionals, and the requirements to become a teacher are demanding.
-The information below will help you to meet the requirements to become a high school mathematics teacher.
+The information below will help you to understand the requirements to become a high school mathematics teacher.
+Please read this page carefully before sending inquiries to the mathematics department.

 Single Subject Credential

 Teaching high school mathematics in California requires a Single Subject Credential in Mathematics.
-This is a 1-year post-baccalaureate program that is typically completed immediately after earning a bachelor’s degree in mathematics.
-California State University, Fullerton offers the only nationally accredited program in Orange County, and graduates of the CSUF Single Subject Credential in Mathematics program have been highly successful in their teaching careers.
-Please contact Dr. Alison Marzocchi at firstname.lastname@example.org if you have questions remaining after reading these pages.
+California State University, Fullerton offers a two-semester post-baccalaureate program to earn this credential.
+CSUF offers the only nationally accredited program in Orange County, and graduates of the CSUF Single Subject Credential in Mathematics program have been highly successful in their teaching careers.
+After carefully reading this page, please contact Dr. Alison Marzocchi at email@example.com if you have remaining questions.

 In order to apply to the program, students must complete both of the following requirements: